-Applying the civil standard of proof when establishing the facts in relation to an exclusion.
+Applying the civil standard of proof when establishing the facts in relation to a suspension/ an exclusion.

-Complying with their statutory duties in relation to children with SEND when administering the exclusion process, as outlined in the Special Educational Needs and

-Disabilities (SEND) Policy.
+Complying with their statutory duties in relation to children with SEND when administering the exclusion process, as outlined in the Special Educational Needs and Disabilities (SEND) Policy.
 Reasonable adjustments for children with identified SEND are made.

-- Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a children has suffered bereavement, bullying or has a mental health issue. - Considering the use of a multi-agency assessment for a children who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of exclusions as a sanction, e.g. if a children has received multiple exclusions or is approaching the legal limit for exclusions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual children, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of children with additional needs. - Determining whether a children will be excluded on disciplinary grounds. - Withdrawing any exclusions that have not been reviewed by the governing board, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a children. - Ensuring they have considered their legal duty of care when sending a children home following an exclusion. - Making the decision to exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the governing board and LA of their decision to exclude a children where appropriate, as well as the children's home authority if required. - Notifying the governing board once per term of any exclusions not already notified. - Organising suitable work for excluded children where alternative provision cannot be arranged.
+- Considering any contributing factors that are identified after an incident of poor behaviour has occurred, e.g. if a child has suffered bereavement, bullying or has a mental health issue. - Considering the use of a multi-agency assessment for children who demonstrates persistent disruptive behaviour. - Reviewing the effectiveness of exclusions as a sanction, e.g. if a child has received multiple suspensions or is approaching the legal limit for suspensions in an academic year. - Considering what extra support may be needed to identify and address the needs of individual children, particularly those with SEND, eligible for FSM, LAC and those from certain ethnic groups. - Engaging effectively with parents in supporting the behaviour of children with additional needs. - Determining whether a child will be suspended on disciplinary grounds. - Withdrawing any exclusions that have not been reviewed by the local governing body, where appropriate. - Ensuring any decision to exclude is lawful, rational, reasonable, fair and proportionate. - Complying with the requirements of the Equality Act 2010 when deciding whether to exclude a child. - Ensuring they have considered their legal duty of care when sending a child home following a suspension. - Making the decision to suspend/exclude based on the evidence available at the time, regardless of any police investigation and/or criminal proceedings. - Ensuring that all information provided to parents is clear and easily understood. - Notifying the local governing body and LA of their decision to exclude a child where appropriate, as well as the children's home authority if required.

+- Notifying the local governing body once per term of any suspensions not already notified. - Organising suitable work for children who have been suspended where alternative provision cannot be arranged.

-If an exclusion is considered appropriate:
+If a suspension is considered appropriate:

-• Parents/carers will be notified immediately by telephone and asked to remove their child from the school.

-- They will be given a formal letter outlining the reason for exclusion, the exclusion process and details of procedures they may wish to adopt e.g. appeals procedure. - The Chair of Governors will be notified in writing at the time exclusion is decided, as will the appropriate agencies of the Local Authority. - The school will also work to put in place a "re-integration" programme for the children on his/her return.
+- Parents/carers will be notified immediately by telephone and asked to remove their child from the school. - They will be given a formal letter outlining the reason for suspension, the suspension process and details of procedures they may wish to adopt e.g. appeals procedure. - The Chair of Governors will be notified in writing at the time suspension is decided, as will the appropriate agencies of the Local Authority. - The school will also work to put in place a "re-integration" programme for the child on his/her return.

-Fixed Period Exclusion.
+Fixed Period Suspension

-Fixed period exclusions must not exceed 45 school days in any one academic year.
-Work will be set by the school for the child to complete at home during the first five days of the exclusion.
-If the period of exclusion is longer than 5 days the school will contact the parents to inform them of the arrangements that have been put in place to provide education for their child from the 6th day of the exclusion.
-The parents are responsible for the care of their child in the first 5 days of exclusion.
-If a children is excluded for more than 15 days in one term (this includes a multitude of exclusions including half days) parents/carers may request a review.
+Fixed period suspension must not exceed 45 school days in any one academic year.
+Work will be set by the school for the child to complete at home during the first five days of the suspension.
+If the period of suspension is longer than 5 days, the school will contact the parents to inform them of the arrangements that have been put in place to provide education for their child from the 6th day of the suspension.
+The parents are responsible for the care of their child in the first 5 days of suspension.
+If a child is suspended for more than 15 days in one term (this includes a multitude of exclusions including half days) parents/carers may request a review.